-Lyttleton Stores is set in the oldest part of Lawson’s shopping district, in a long coveted building dating back to 1884, beautifully utilised as a produce store early on and then over time and many changes of hands becoming a country antiques store selling wonderful hand made wares from the past.
-We seek to bring this combination of Lawson’s history and our own life history together as Lyttleton Stores, a hub of creativity and culture, food and community.
+Lyttleton Stores Co-operative is set in the oldest part of Lawson’s shopping district, in a building dating back to 1884, beautifully utilised as a produce store early on and then over time and many changes of hands becoming a country antiques store selling wonderful hand made wares from the past.
+We seek to bring this combination of Lawson’s history and our own life history together as Lyttleton Stores Co-operative, a hub of creativity and culture, food and community.

-Jacinta has always been very creative, productive and overenthusiastically aspiring, described by her papa as ‘the sails’ of the ship of dreamers, as she can get carried away!
+Jacinta has always been very creative and productive and is described by her Papa as ‘the sails’ of the ship of dreamers, as she can get carried away!
 She has owned and operated an organic food business making, retailing and wholesaling products, and also expanded to catering and events.